It’s amazing how some backpacking gear myths persist, even when there’s ample evidence to the contrary. Here are my favorites.

 Footprints are just an easy way for tent companies to milk you for more money.
 Tent fabrics has come a long way in the past 40 years and almost all tents have bomb-proof waterproof floors that aren’t going to wear out unless you live in them full-time.
-Even Kirstin doesn’t bring a tent footprint backpacking.
-Need I say more?
+Still not convinced?
+Use plastic window wrap as a low cost and ultralight footprint instead.

 6. Waterproof breathable rain jackets are breathable.

 So-called breathable fabrics, such as Gore-tex and eVent, have been so over-hyped that their breathability claims are not believable anymore.
 If you want to stay dry in a rain jacket, get one with pit zips so you can vent your sweat the old-fashioned way by cracking a zipper.

 7. You need a 4 season tent to camp in winter.

 Most three season backpacking tents work as well in winter as during the rest of the year.
 If you expect heavy snow, a four season tent with steep walls may be in order, but otherwise there’s usually no reason you can’t camp in winter using your existing tent if you have a warm sleeping bag rated for cold temperatures.